 Is There a Way to Obtain CSL-Level Coverage From a Single Limit Policy?

 Many individuals replicate the level of coverage provided through a CSL insurance policy by paying for a split limit policy and adding on an umbrella policy that provides additional coverage in certain types of accidents.
 However, others prefer the CSL policy as it keeps all the money in one pot and all of the available coverages in one policy.

 Why are CSL Insurance Policies Common With Trucking Companies?

 As explained by Progressive’s Commercial Insurance Division, trucking companies are federally required by the division that oversees the industry—the Federal Motor Carrier Safety Administration (FMCSA) to carry a CSL policy with a limit of $750,000.

 Those who require a federal filing must have a CSL insurance policy of at least $1,000,000.
 Companies that require a federal filing include those that engage in interstate transport, hauling hazardous materials, those that engage in for-hire trucking, and those engaging in for-hire passenger transportation.

 Companies with multiple trucks must maintain the same liability coverage on one truck as they do on all other trucks in the fleet.

 The Bottom Line

-If you found yourself in an accident and confused by the other party’s insurance coverage, or even your own PIP insurance policy, a truck accident lawyer can explain it to you.
+If you found yourself in an accident and are confused by the other party’s insurance coverage or even your own PIP insurance policy, a truck accident lawyer can explain it to you.
 A car accident attorney can investigate, determine which insurance companies are liable for your losses, and pursue compensation for you, whether it’s a PIP, CSL, or split limit insurance policy, and even if more than one liable party owes you damages.